Research Programme

 How we’re tackling dementia through research

 We all have soundtracks to our lives.
-Music for my Mind’s mission is through research and technological development, to promote and enable the take up of personalised music to improve the well-being of people living with dementia, their relatives, friends and carer providers.
+Music for my Mind’s mission is through research and technological development, to promote and enable the take up of personalised music to improve the well-being of people living with dementia, their relatives, friends and care providers.

 Our research programme has been developing over the years on a number of fronts.